 Skate parks are a great way to practice tricks, enjoy the feeling of speed and limited flight in one convenient place.
-Michigan has a variety spaces that are perfect for mastering those moves, so pack your board because we're going to check out nine of the greatest skate parks Michigan has to offer!
+Michigan has a variety spaces that are perfect for mastering those moves, so pack your board because we're going to check out seven of the greatest skate parks Michigan has to offer!

 Not surprisingly, one of the best skate parks Michigan offers is in Ann Arbor.
 It turns out that there's a heavy concentration of these structures in major college towns like Ann Arbor, and of course Detroit is packed with them.
 Located at the Veteran's Memorial Park, this 30,000-square-foot concrete surface offers several different kinds of skating experiences from bowls to street runs.
 Reports suggest Tony Hawk once skated here, giving it an added gravitas in the community.